 - Apollo/Saturn V Center - Relive the wonder and excitement of the Apollo era in this one-of-a-kind exhibit that celebrates the unprecedented achievement of putting a man on the moon.
 At its centre is the incredible 363-foot-long Saturn V moon rocket.

 - Experience the thrill of the space race with the launch of Apollo 8.
 Watch history unfold in the Firing Room as the first crewed Saturn V mission blasts into space.

 - See the real Lunar Module 9 with a life-sized scene from the Apollo 11 Moon landing at the Moonscape exhibit.
 While there, be sure to put your skills to the test in three interactive challenges!

-- Heroes and Legends exhibition featuring the U.S. Astronaut Hall of Fame® presented by Boeing®.
+- Celebrate the pioneers of NASA’s early space programs which inspired a nation to reach for the stars at the Heroes and Legends exhibition featuring the U.S. Astronaut Hall of Fame® presented by Boeing®.

 - Kennedy Space Center Bus Tour - Access the restricted areas of NASA's Kennedy Space Center to see operational facilities for the history and future of American spaceflight.